eneskasoglu/eneskasoglu.github.io/index.md

 ---

 ## About Me
-Embedded Software Specialist with a strong background in **electronics and embedded systems**, specializing in **automotive and consumer electronics** projects.
-Expert in **embedded software development, testing, and process optimization**, delivering solutions compliant with **ASPICE, IEC Class B, and ASIL D** standards.
-Passionate about problem-solving, continuous improvement, and adapting to new technologies.
+I earned my BSc in Electrical and Electronics Engineering from Istanbul University in 2019 and started an MSc in Electronics and Telecommunications Engineering at Yildiz Technical University, where I completed all coursework with a focus on embedded systems and telecommunications.
+My thesis is on hold due to relocation abroad.

+I have been passionate about electronics and computers since my early years.
+Over time, I have gained hands-on experience with MCUs, SoCs, and embedded platforms, working across automotive, railway, and consumer electronics projects.
+I’ve developed embedded software using bare-metal, RTOS, and Embedded Linux approaches, and worked with industry standards such as ASPICE, IEC Class B, and ASIL D. My expertise spans from low-level driver development and hardware bring-up to system integration and test automation.

+I am particularly interested in FPGA-based systems, real-time video processing, and HW-SW co-design, applying CI/CD and DevOps practices to embedded workflows.

+Beyond technology, I enjoy maker projects, Raspberry Pi tinkering, and open-source contributions.

+That’s why I consider myself an Embedded Software & Systems Engineer with an end-to-end perspective.

 ---